Bonshaw (Vic.)

 Bonshaw demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's university qualification rate is 27.7%, exceeding the Rest of Vic average of 21.7%.
-Bachelor degrees are most common at 19.5%, followed by postgraduate qualifications (6.4%) and graduate diplomas (1.8%).
-Vocational credentials held by residents aged 15+ include advanced diplomas (11.6%) and certificates (26.9%), totalling 38.5%.
-Educational participation is high, with 31.2% of residents currently enrolled in formal education.
+The area's educational profile is notable regionally, with university qualification rates of 27.7%, exceeding the Rest of Vic. average of 21.7%.
+Bachelor degrees are most prevalent at 19.5%, followed by postgraduate qualifications (6.4%) and graduate diplomas (1.8%).
+Vocational credentials are prominent, with 38.5% of residents aged 15+ holding such qualifications – advanced diplomas (11.6%) and certificates (26.9%).

 Frequently Asked Questions - Education